RenedeK/Getting-and-claining-data/README.md

 - clean the column names and use descriptive names

-- Merge the two datasets and upload a textfile with averages
+- Merge the two datasets and uploads a textfile with averages

 ## The dataset that is used can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).